HuyHuynh27/CS1632_Fall2025/exercises/0/README.md

 DUE: September 1 (Monday), 2025 Before Class

-Please accept Exercise 0 on **GitHub Classroom** using the following link: https://classroom.github.com/a/LEMakbnR
+Please accept Exercise 0 on **GitHub Classroom** using the following link: TBD

 When you accept the assignment, a new GitHub repository will be automatically created for you with which you will do backup, versioning, and even submission.